ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 Files:

-* `index.ls`: the main application file
+* `index.js`: the main application file
 * `README.md`: this current file
 * `.gitignore`: Git related file
-* `routes.ls`: the list of routes to pass to the server
+* `routes.js`: the list of routes to pass to the server
-* `options.ls`: the options to pass to the server
+* `options.js`: the options to pass to the server
-* `logger.ls`: defines a unique logger to be used throughout the whole application
+* `logger.js`: defines a unique logger to be used throughout the whole application
 * `log.log`: the logs of the application

 Folders: